SEE IT: Mass. Family Hires Treasure Hunter To Help Find $46,000 Hidden In Their House

 (CBS) — A decades-old rumor leads to a nice payday for one family in Massachusetts.

 For years they were told money was hidden somewhere in their house.
-They hired carpenters in the past but could never find anything.READ MORE: Vice President Kamala Harris Visits Plymouth And Concord, New Hampshire
+They hired carpenters in the past but could never find anything.READ MORE: US Lifts Pause, Allowing J&J COVID-19 Vaccinations To Resume

 So they brought in a real-life treasure hunter – Keith Wille, of Connecticut – who found something in the floorboards.

-It was a gray metal box containing old cash and silver certificates totaling $46,000 that had been hidden there since the 1950s.READ MORE: Terrence Clarke, NBA Prospect From Boston, Killed In Car Crash In Los Angeles
+It was a gray metal box containing old cash and silver certificates totaling $46,000 that had been hidden there since the 1950s.READ MORE: Body Of Missing Swimmer Found Off Crane Beach In Ipswich

-A YouTube video posted by Wille shows how we used a metal detector and endoscope camera to find the lockbox.
+A YouTube video posted by Wille shows how he used a metal detector and endoscope camera to find the lockbox.

 “As soon as I cracked the box open I saw the cash,” he says.
 “I knew we found the treasure.”

-Click here to watch the full video.MORE NEWS: Here's When Fenway Park Is Planning To Host Rescheduled Concerts This Summer
+Click here to watch the full video.MORE NEWS: Restaurants Turn To Food Trucks To Get Through Pandemic